Time Evolution of Uniform Sequential Circuits: Methodology

 \section{Methodology}

-In this section, we introduce the {\ourAnsatz} ansatz, which is a subclass of {\denseAnsatz} where the dense unitary is replaced by the layered decomposition.
+In this section, we introduce {and provide motivation for} the {\ourAnsatz} ansatz, which is a subclass of {\denseAnsatz} where the dense unitary is replaced by the layered decomposition.
 We present the necessary entities, e.\,g., transfer matrices and the environments, to measure the physical observables with {\ourAnsatz}.
 We then turn to the algorithm for time-evolving the {\ourAnsatz} and the routines to perform the variational time evolution.